nopantsfriday/restore_windows_settings/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/nopantsfriday/restart_steam_client/blob/master/LICENSE)
+<br>Feel free to use, copy, fork, modify, merge, publish or distribute the script and/or parts of the script.
 # About
 My attempt to optimize and configure Windows 11 to my liking.
 Keep in mind that not every setting may be right for you.
-Feel free to use, copy, fork, modify, merge, publish or distribute the script and/or parts of the script.
 Only tested on Windows 11.

 If you got suggestions, let me know.